Skip to main content

 #3: Fat Content

-This recipe is loaded with omega-3s from the chia seeds, which are amazing for supporting a healthy heart and so many other body functions!
+This recipe contains omega-3 fatty acids from chia seeds, which are nutrients associated with overall heart health as part of a balanced diet.
 The Simple Truth Organic Black Chia Seeds pack nearly 6g of omega-3s, plus they have less than 2g of omega-6s, making them a great choice for keeping that perfect balance of healthy fats.
 It’s a small but powerful way to give your body the nutrients it craves!

 #4: Quick and Easy